jzhuang03/weather-app/README.md

 <h1> Weather App </h1>

-I've built a weather app to reinforce my skills in using APIs as well as strengthening my Javascript skills to deliver a visually appealing application.
+In building this weather app, I aimed to reinforce my skills in using APIs and strengthen my JavaScript abilities while continuing my familiarity with React.js.
+As a student unfamiliar with React.js and APIs, I faced challenges in structuring components and handling API data, but through perseverance and learning, I successfully developed a visually appealing application.
+The Weather App is a user-friendly application designed to provide accurate and up-to-date weather information for any location worldwide.
+With simple yet intuitive input options, users can easily find the weather forecast for their desired location, including current conditions, hourly forecasts, and daily outlooks for the next week.
+The app also integrates top news stories from the New York Times API, ensuring users stay informed about the latest events alongside their weather updates.

 https://github.com/jzhuang03/weather-app/assets/118019266/90d5cd70-6237-4ccb-a502-e1cb50611b9f